 Students must take a comprehensive written examination that covers fundamental topics in environmental sciences.
 The written examination, which is three to four hours long, is prepared and evaluated by a committee appointed by the relevant Field Director.
 The examination is usually taken during the latter part of the final quarter in the M.S. program.
+An overall passing score on the M.S. comprehensive examination is 75% or higher.
 Students must wait at least eight weeks before retaking a failed examination.
 Students failing the examination twice are dismissed from the program.
 Ph.D. students who have passed their written qualifying exam, but who wish to leave the graduate program with a Plan II Master's Degree, may substitute the Ph.D written qualifying for the M.S. comprehensive examination with the approval of their Major Professor.
-If a Ph.D. student fails their written qualifying exam (i.e., <75% overall score) but obtains an overall score of 65% or better and wishes to leave the graduate program with a Plan II Master's Degree, they may substitute the Ph.D. written qualifying for the M.S. comprehensive examination with the approval of their Major Professor.
+If a Ph.D. student fails their written qualifying exam (i.e., <75% overall score) but obtains an overall score of 65% or better and wishes to leave the graduate program with a Plan II Master's Degree, they may substitute the Ph.D. written qualifying for the M.S. comprehensive of 65% or better and wishes to leave the graduate program with a Plan II Master's Degree, they may substitute the Ph.D. written qualifying for the M.S. comprehensive examination with the approval of their Major Professor.